tehranchi/cisVar/README.md

 		NA18486
 		NA18489
 		…
--a	The alleles file is a tab-sep file with no header (chr#, position, Ref_allele, Alt_allele), This file should match the length of the pileup file.
+-a	The alleles file is a tab-sep file with no header (chr#, position, Ref_allele, Alt_allele).
+This file should match the length of the pileup file.

 	EX:
 		chr1	10505	A	T